 Flight Centre Travel Group (FCTG) took a 20% hit to its share price last Friday after releasing Q1 2024 financial results that missed market expectations.
 So, what happened?
-And what does this mean on the road to 2025 and beyond?
+And what does this mean for the outlook ahead?

 Flight Centre Travel Group’s (FLT) stock closed to a near two-year low at $17.20 on Friday, wiping an estimated $1 billion off its share value.
 FCTG’s dramatic share price drop came as a surprise for Australia’s largest travel company, particularly given the record performance and forward outlook it showcased at the end of the 2023/24 financial year.